honetools/formats/Document.md

 `resources` is a representation of each theme folder together with the resources it contains.
 Each resource is listed with the checksum of its contents calculated over the resource’s bytestream using SHA256-base64.

+`aliases.yaml` is a checksum of the optional aliases file, if present.

 The “default” theme must always be present.
 It must contain all values and assets that can be possibly requested by clients, as it is the base/fallback used in case other themes do not contain the requested value/asset.